pragyann007/ashwothama/README.md

 ## 🚀 Overview

-**ASHWATHAMA** is a powerful and automated **information gathering & recon tool** built using Bash.
+**ASHWOTHAMA** is a powerful and automated **information gathering & recon tool** built using Bash.
 It simplifies bug bounty recon by performing WHOIS lookups, subdomain enumeration, live subdomain detection, and optional screenshotting—all in one go. 🔥

 ---